CooperRoalson/MapGeneratorSpringPracticum/README.md

 This is a map generator project, completed as part of LASA's Advanced Computer Science course.

-The [SFML Graphics Library](https://www.sfml-dev.org/download.php) is required.
+The [SFML Graphics Library](https://www.sfml-dev.org/download.php) is required to compile.
 Originally compiled using version 2.5.1.

 The contributors are: